view-components/view-components/doc/cookbook.md

 View Components Cookbook
 ========================
+## Table of contents
+@todo

-## How to avoid including css & js files required by components if they are already included to page layout (not via view-components)
+## 1. How to avoid including css & js files required by components if they are already included to page layout (not via view-components)

 Use following methods: